mosquito-cr/mosquito/README.md

 ## Project State

-2017-11-06
+2017-12-20

-> Minimally working alpha.
+> Sufficient working beta.
 No functionality is tested, but it all seems to be working in manual tests.
 Use in a production environment at your own risk, and please open issues and feature requests.

 ## Installation